List of S.A characters: Takishima Family

 Kei's grandfather, Kaname Takishima, is the head of the Takishima group and is a powerful man in the business circle.
 However, he is rarely seen by others, including his own family members.
 He makes his first appearance in chapter 25, when he makes a phone call to Kei's father.
 When Hikari speaks with him over the phone, he plants the idea in her head that Kei is burdened by her very presence.
 She meets him face to face in Chapter 59, when President Takishima tries to convince Hikari to transfer schools.
 He disapproves of Kei's relationship with Hikari and makes many attempts to separate them, such as sending Aoi, arranging marriage meetings for Hikari in London, and arranging a marriage between Kei and a girl named Alisa.
 The President expresses a strong dislike of Hikari and the mere sight of her sickens him.
-It is eventually revealed that he feels that he and Hikari share similarities that will make the people they love suffer; as a result, he fears that if Kei remains with Hikari, Kei will suffer much like the Izumi did.
+It is eventually revealed that he feels that he and Hikari share similarities that will make the people they love suffer; as a result, he fears that if Kei remains with Hikari, Kei will suffer much like his late wife, Izumi, did.

-The deceased grandmother of Kei and Sui and Midori's mother, Izumi appears to have been a gentle and understanding woman well loved by her family.
+The deceased grandmother of Kei and Sui, and Midori's mother, Izumi appears to have been a gentle and understanding woman well loved by her family.
 She died from a serious illness when Midori was still a teenager and her death is the reason why Midori's relationship with her father is so strained.
-When Kaname left her to attend a meeting at her request, her condition took a turn for the worse and died by the time he returned.
-However, instead of asking for her husband in her final moments, Izumi asked for her steward, Kuze, and Kaname believed she hated him for leaving her.
+When Kaname left her to attend a meeting at her request, she became concerned for her husband's safety when the weather turned bad and attempted to search for him.
+When Kaname found her, Izumi had collapsed and her condition rapidly worsened.
+In her final moments, she asked for her steward, Kuse, in her final moments instead of her husband and Kaname believed she hated him for leaving her.
 Midori blamed her father for her mother's death and continued to resent him for never visiting her mother's grave, unaware that her father had tried many times, but felt too ashamed to do so.
 Years later, Kei manages to convince his grandfather to visit Izumi's grave in Australia, where it is revealed that Izumi's final request had been for Kuze to plant the flowers that Kaname would give her whenever he apologized over her grave.
 Upon seeing this gesture, Kei's grandfather is able to accept Hikari.